csutedja/OpenCore-Quickstart-Script/README.md

 # OpenCore-Quickstart-Script
-Multi-platform script for macOS/Linux/Windows (Windows functionality WIP) that directly downloads all the latest tools and programs needed to create a working OpenCore setup.
+Multi-platform script for macOS/Linux/Windows that directly downloads all the latest tools and programs needed to create a working OpenCore setup.

 # Dependencies
 - **GitHub CLI, logged in**: needed to download latest releases of many of these tools
+- **WSL (Windows only)**: Used to gain the functionality to run .sh files, native Windows script is WIP

 # What does this program download?
 _This program downloads the latest "RELEASE" versions of all these tools mentioned in the OpenCore Install Guide:_